 The beauty and skincare industry is a competitive one.
-COOLA, a high-end sun protection skincare brand with a mission to create products that help customers live a happy, healthy lifestyle, needed to adopt a targeted strategy to reach their audience — women between the ages of 24 and 35.
+Run on Shopify, COOLA is a high-end sun protection skincare brand with a mission to create products that help customers live a happy, healthy lifestyle.
+Recently, the ecommerce brand adopted a new targeted strategy to reach their audience — women between the ages of 24 and 35.
 Mykella Gannon, COOLA’s Marketing Director, found that influencer marketing was an effective way to foster community, boost brand awareness, and improve customer retention.

 Influencers, both large and small, act as tastemakers in the beauty space.
 Their recommendations provide social proof that today’s consumers require when making purchase decisions.
 Mykella’s goal is to build a community of COOLA fans who can not only promote products but produce authentic content that can draw in new customers and build a cohesive brand identity across all marketing channels